DennisvW1/DennisvW1/README.md

 - 👋 Hi, I’m @DennisvW1
-- 👀 I’m interested in ...
+- 👀 I’m interested in football, my family, carnival and coding
 - 🌱 I’m currently learning to be a developper, starting in PHP and hoping to expand my knowlegde to many more languages!

 <!---